vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Superconvergence.md

 > *[Paper](https://arxiv.org/pdf/1708.07120)*

-Super Convergence is essentially where we can train a neural network orders of magnitude faster than traditional training methods, due to the use of a [[Cyclical Learning Rate]] and a [[1cycle Learning Rate Policy]].
+Super Convergence is essentially a method. where we can train a neural network orders of magnitude faster than traditional training methods, due to the use of a [[Cyclical Learning Rate]] and a [[1cycle Learning Rate Policy]].

 Super Convergence begins with making use of the [[Learning Rate Range Test]], where a [[Cyclical Learning Rate]] is used in order to find the minimum and maximum values of your learning rate